code-423n4/2022-10-inverse-findings/data/btk-Q.md

-Typos:
+Issue 1:

-There are 4 instances of this issue:
+Typos, There are 4 instances of this issue:

 1- https://github.com/code-423n4/2022-10-inverse/blob/main/src/Market.sol#L172